 In drafting decisions, Members spend many hours preparing the document without clerical assistance, requiring access to online data records, often reviewing the Digital Audio Recordings (DAR) of hearings, extensive drafting and editing of text, conditions and directions, consultative syntax review by another Member, document assembly, and accessibility review by administrative staff.
+Members, also, have not been granted licenses for advanced versions of software that would assist in facilitating their work responsibilities.

 Therefore, compensation rates should reflect the magnitude and complexity of hearing an appeal matter that requires multiple days and one that likely includes numerous Parties, Participants, legal representatives and expert witnesses.

 Given that the TLAB Member's job function closely resembles that of and is often compared to the Ontario Land Tribunal (OLT), both selection and compensation packages should be adjusted to reflect the reality of experience and align with its provincial comparator.